-John Pickering, the son of Larry Pickering who served as the Vice Chairman of our Board of Directors until his resignation in June 2018, is an employee of our Company.
-During the years ended December 31, 2017 and 2018, we paid John Pickering \$329,112 and \$367,373, respectively, in cash compensation, consisting of his base salary and annual bonuses.
+John Pickering, the son of Larry Pickering who served as the Vice Chairman of our Board of Directors until his resignation in June 2018, was an employee of our Company until the conclusion of his employment in August 2019.
+During the year ended December 31, 2018, we paid John Pickering \$367,373 in cash compensation, consisting of his base salary and annual bonuses.

-Dr. Per Gisele Djupesland served as a member of our Board of Directors from 2010 to October 2017.
-Dr. Djupesland and his spouse, Helena Djupesland, are directors of Ikos Invest AS and its wholly-owned subsidiary Ikos Subsidiary AS.
-Ikos Invest and Ikos Subsidiary beneficially own more than 5% of our common stock.
-During the years ended December 31, 2017 and 2018, and from January 1, 2019 through April 15, 2019, we paid Ms. Djupesland total cash compensation of \$214,242, \$215,584 and \$78,490, respectively, for her service as the Co-Chief Executive Officer and director of our wholly-owned subsidiary OptiNose AS.
-Ms. Djupesland's current annual base salary for 2019 is \$169,292.
-She also received bonuses in 2017 and 2018 of \$17,561 and \$17,838, respectively, and a bonus of \$16,929 in 2019.
-During the years ended December 31, 2017 and 2018, and from January 1, 2019 through April 15, 2019, we paid Dr. Djupesland total cash compensation of \$178,834, \$192,725 and \$69,439, respectively, for his service as the Chief Scientific Officer and director of our wholly-owned subsidiary OptiNose AS.
-Dr. Djupesland's current annual base salary for 2019 is \$150,717.
-He also received bonuses in 2017 and 2018 of \$14,339 and \$14,998, respectively, a bonus of \$14,633 in 2019 and grants of options to purchase 10,000 and 28,879 shares of our common stock in February 2019 and October 2017, respectively.
-The amounts reflected in this paragraph were based in Norwegian kroner and converted into U.S. dollars at an average exchange rate of 8.2679 kr per U.S. dollar, 8.1395 kr per U.S. dollar and 8.5764 kr per U.S. dollar for the years ended December 31, 2017 and 2018, and for the period from January 1, 2019 to April 15, 2019, respectively.

-Each of John Pickering, Dr. Djupesland and Ms. Djupesland participate in our general welfare and benefit plans.
+Dr. Per Gisele Djupesland and his spouse, Helena Djupesland, each serve as officers and directors of our subsidiary, OptiNose AS.
+Dr. Djupesland and Ms. Djupesland also serve as directors of Ikos Invest AS and its wholly-owned subsidiary Ikos Subsidiary AS.
+Prior to November 2019, Ikos Invest and Ikos Subsidiary beneficially owned more than 5% of our common stock.
+During the years ended December 31, 2018 and 2019, we paid Ms. Djupesland \$215,584 and \$203,028, respectively, in total cash compensation, consisting of her base salary and prior year's earned annual bonuses, for her service as the Co-Chief Executive Officer and director of our wholly-owned subsidiary OptiNose AS.
+During the years ended December 31, 2018 and 2019, we paid Dr. Djupesland \$192,725 and \$179,719, respectively, in total cash compensation, consisting of his base salary and prior year's earned annual bonuses, for his service as the Chief Scientific Officer and director of our wholly-owned subsidiary OptiNose AS.
+Additionally, Dr. Djupesland received grants of options to purchase 10,000 and 28,879 shares of our common stock in February 2019 and October 2017, respectively.
+The amounts reflected in this paragraph were based in Norwegian kroner and converted into U.S. dollars at an average exchange rate of 8.1395 kr per U.S. dollar and 8.7984 kr per U.S. dollar for the years ended December 31, 2018 and 2019, respectively.
+Dr. Djupesland and Ms. Djupesland also participate in our general welfare and benefit plans.